Living Books: Ease of use design

-The decisions on the 'Quit' screen are presented as a straightforward 'yes' or 'no', as part of the series' ease-of-use design philosophy.
+The decisions on the "quit" screen are presented as a straightforward "yes" or "no", as part of the series' ease-of-use design philosophy.
+The last CD-ROM game to use this "quit" screen style was Arthur's Computer Adventure.

 Ease of use was another important design philosophy; the interface was designed such that it could be used by even the youngest of children unaccompanied.
 Schlichting wanted the series to be "as easy to use as CD-audio".
 Decisions are presented as a straightforward choice, and "'yes' or 'no'" is consistently used throughout.
 Dust Or Magic, Creative Work in the Digital Age asserted that this is an application of Brenda Laurel's "communities of agents" concept in which 'helper characters engage in direct dialogue with the player and invite complicity"; it notes that in the Quit screen, the 'Yes' character nods mischievously as if to say "Go on, do it!", so that the player is urged to ignore the 'No' character who appears anxious and forlorn.

 Schlichting observed that teachers wanted something to occupy children for 20 minutes at a time.
 They wanted to be able to say "You and you, go play with Living Books" then attend to the children needing support; as a result Living Books was designed to have no install and play as soon as the CD was inserted and users clicked on the icon.

 When Schlichting was first designing Living Books, he visited computer stores to observe how software was displayed and marketed, and noted that they used their games' assets to show off the computer's capabilities.
 As a result, he developed an "attract mode" where at the beginning before the story starts, the main character direct addresses the user by introducing themselves, teaches the child how to play, and then invite them to participate.
 In Just Grandma and Me, the narrator Little Critter tells the user, "To have the story read to you, press this button.
 To play inside the story, press this button", pointing to the appropriate button onscreen.

 Instead of repeating the talk loop, he opted for a dance loop with music that would encourage kids to dance in the store, bringing the products attention.
 Important to his design was to never leave the screen static; to always have a piece of animation playing to say to the user "I'm alive.
 I'm alive".
 Users had the option to flip to their chosen screen directly without having to wait for preceding pages to play out.

 Living Books included the printed versions of the paperback books with the software to ensure there would be continuity where kids could play between the two and to encourage non-digital reading.
 Additionally, children were able to follow along in the physical book as the program read the story, and parents had the option of reading to the child the "old-fashioned way".